Ideas-on-Stage/ideasonstage.com/content/news/2022-09-14-why_rehearsing_leads_to_more_confidence.en.md

 If this article resonates with you and has helped you, feel free to offer some feedback.
 I always welcome opinions, thoughts and questions.
 If you have colleagues or friends who might benefit from the ideas please share the article.

-If you want to improve your presentation skills further try out the [Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/).

-After answering a series of simple yes/no questions you’ll get an instant score plus suggestions for improvement.
+If you want to become a more confident presenter, take the **[Confident Presenter Scorecard](https://presentationscorecard.scoreapp.com/)**.
+Answer simple Yes/No questions, get an instant score plus suggestions for improvement.
 It takes less than 3 minutes.
-Once you complete the scorecard, you’ll receive a free pdf copy of our best-selling book **Business Presentation Revolution.**
+Once you complete the scorecard, you’ll receive a free pdf copy of my best-selling book **Confident Presenter**.

 Photo by Soundtrap on Unsplash

 <!--EndFragment-->